seanbradley/tf/README.md

 blindly.
 Your ingenuity will likely be required to see your way through to the end...to a functional development environment.

+Why bother to do all of this on WSL?
+Because dual-booting is often a pain, and WSL has made some strides as of late, and Microsoft seems to be the present leader in consumer-level A.I.
+Hopefully, getting cozy with these utils in a Windows environment makes interfacing with Azure a bit easier.

 DISCLAIMER:

 Since WSL2 is rather new and still somewhat experimental, and not